-SUMMER
+YEAR-ROUND SUMMER MIGRATION

 Black-necked Stilt

 Himantopus mexicanus

 Size: 14" (36 cm)

 Male: Black-and-white with ridiculously long red-to-pink legs.
-Upper parts of the head, neck and

-back are black.
+Upper parts of the head, neck and back are black.
 Lower parts are white.
 Long

 black bill.

 Female: similar to male but browner on back

 Juvenile: similar to female but brown instead of black

 Nest: ground; female and male construct; 1 brood

 per year

 Eggs: 3-5; off-white with dark markings

 Incubation: 22-26 days; male incubates during the day,

 female incubates at night

 Fledging: 28-32 days; female and male feed the young

-Migration: complete, to South America
+Migration: complete, to Mexico and Central and South

+America; non-migrator in parts of Arizona

 Food: aquatic insects

 Compare: Outrageous length of the red-to-pink legs

 makes this shorebird hard to confuse with

 any other.

-Stan's Notes: A summer resident in parts of New Mexico.
-It is also found along the West Coast and as far north as the Great Lakes.
+Stan's Notes: A unique-looking bird that seems out of place in arid Arizona.
+Prefers shallow water ponds, often seen at wastewater treatment facilities.
 Nests alone or in small colonies in open areas.
 This very vocal bird of shallow marshes gives a "kek-kek-kek" call.
 Its legs are up to 10 inches (25 cm) long and may be the longest legs in the bird world in proportion to the body.
-Known to transport water with watersoaked belly feathers (belly-soaking) to cool eggs in hot weather.
+Known to transport water with water-soaked belly feathers (belly-soaking) to cool eggs in hot weather.
 Aggressively defends its nest, eggs and young.
 Young leave the nest shortly after hatching.

+WINTER

 Lesser Scaup

 Aythya affinis

 Size: 16-17" (40-43 cm)

 Male: Appears mostly black with bold white sides

 and a gray back.
 Chest and head look nearly black, but head appears purple with green highlights in direct sun.
 Bright-yellow eyes.

 Female: overall brown with a dull-white patch at the

 base of a light-gray bill; yellow eyes

 Juvenile: same as female

 Nest: ground; female builds; 1 brood per year

 Eggs: 8-14; olive-buff without markings

 Incubation: 22-28 days; female incubates

 Fledging: 45-50 days; female teaches the young to feed

 Migration: complete, to southwestern states, Mexico,

 Central America and northern South America

 Food: aquatic plants and insects

 Compare: The male Ring-necked Duck (p.
-71) has a bold
+75) has a bold

 white ring around its bill, a black back and lacks the bold white sides of the male Lesser Scaup.
-The male Blue-winged Teal (p.
-189) is slightly smaller, with a white crescent on its bill.
 The white sides and gray back help

 identify the male Lesser Scaup.

 Stan's Notes: A common diving duck.
 Often seen in large flocks on lakes, ponds and sewage lagoons.
 Submerges completely to feed on the bottom (unlike dabbling ducks, which tip forward to reach the bottom).
 The male leaves the female when she starts incubating eggs.
 Egg quantity (clutch size) increases with the female's age.
 Has an interesting babysitting arrangement: groups of young (crèches) are tended by one to three adult females.
+A winter resident, it doesn't breed in Arizona.